A muon scattering tomography system based on high spatial resolution scintillating detector: Construction and test of super layer

 \subsection{Readout electronics}

-The performance of the readout electronics plays a key role in the detector and the overall MST system.
-The detector requires precise measurement of the photon count ratio between adjacent scintillator strips\cite{Hu_2020}.
-Furthermore, Geant4 simulations show that the photon count per individual SiPM ranges from 0 to 300.
-Therefore, the single-photon resolution within the 0-300 photon range is the primary performance for evaluating the readout electronics.
-Based on this requirement, we developed readout electronics\cite{Wang_2024}, as shown in figure~\ref{fig:Electronic-board}.
+The performance of the readout electronics plays a key role in both the detector and the overall MST system.
+The detector requires precise measurement of the photoelectrons count ratio between adjacent scintillator strips.
+Furthermore, Geant4 simulations show that the photoelectron count per individual SiPM ranges from 0 to 350, making single photoelectron resolution across this entire range a critical design requirement.
+To fulfill these requirements, we developed the readout electronic board presented in \cite{Wang_2024}, as shown in figure~\ref{fig:Electronic-board}.

-The front-end electronic board is built around the CITIROC 1A, which provides the front-end amplification for the SiPMs, and a Zynq-7000 SoC, which handles digital logic and serves as the data acquisition interface to the host PC.
-The electronic board is capable of providing temperature-compensated bias voltage to 32 SiPM channels, alongside performing signal amplification, shaping, as well as charge and time measurement for each channel.
-Moreover, its charge measurement circuitry incorporates selectable high and low gains to adapt to varying dynamic ranges.
+The front-end electronic board integrates a CITIROC 1A \cite{Fleury_2014} for front-end amplification of SiPM signals, an Analog Devices AD9645 dual-channel 14-bit ADC for signal digitization, and a Zynq-7000 SoC, which handles digital logic and serves as the data acquisition interface to the host PC.
+The CITIROC chip features 32 input channels, each with adjustable high-gain (HG) and low-gain (LG) charge-sensitive amplifiers and a peak-holding circuit, which extends the dynamic range of the electronic board.
+The held peaks from the 32 channels are sequentially output to the HG and LG pins and then digitized by the dual-channel ADC.
+In addition, the board provides temperature-compensated bias voltage to the SiPMs and records the time-of-arrival for each channel.
+The final data read by the host PC from the electronic board include the digitized amplitudes from both the HG and LG ADCs, as well as the time-of-arrival from the TDC for all 32 channels.

-The readout electronics features a noise level as low as 0.45 fC, enabling excellent single-photon resolution.
-Figure~\ref{fig:Electronic-SPE} shows ADC spectrum of the Hamamatsu S13360-3075 SiPM under LED illumination, obtained with the readout electronics.
-A single-photon resolution of 17$\sigma$ is achieved, as shown in the figure.
+The readout electronics achieve an equivalent noise charge as low as 0.45~fC.
+With the SiPM gain set to $4~\times~10^6$, a single photoelectron signal reaches \textasciitilde640~fC, yielding an excellent signal‑to‑noise ratio that enables clear single photoelectron discrimination.
+This performance is verified in figure~\ref{fig:Electronic-SPE}, which shows the ADC spectrum of a Hamamatsu S13360‑3075 SiPM under LED illumination.
+A single photoelectron resolution of 17$\sigma$ is achieved, as clearly indicated in the figure.